Originate/guide/pull_requests.md

 Since the goal of pull requests is to help people improve and learn from each other, there are some simple rules we can follow to make this more efficient.
 The most important thing is that you have to realize that nobody is perfect, neither reviewer nor reviewee.
 When a reviewer sees something that is questionable, it’s arrogant to assume that it is wrong.
-Always better to ask “is this supposed to do X?” or point out “i’m confused, it seems like this is supposed to do X”.
+Always better to ask “Is this supposed to do X?” or point out “I’m confused, it seems like this is supposed to do X.”
 Additionally, it would be arrogant for a reviewee to assume that the reviewer is stupid because they are confused about the code.
 It’s actually good when you recognize that your reviewer is confused, because that cues you to improve the understandability of your code.